uchicago-capp-30320/new-arrivals-chi/docs/endpoints/legal.md

 # Legal Flow Endpoint Documentation

-The legal flow endpoint guides users through a series of questions to determine the appropriate legal resources based on their individual circumstances.
+The legal flow guides users through a series of questions to determine the appropriate legal resources based on their individual circumstances.
 It provides an organized pathway for users seeking various forms of legal support, such as Temporary Protected Status (TPS), work authorization, asylum, and humanitarian parole.

 The documentation is divided into the following sections:
 - [Determine Legal Flow](#determine-legal-flow)